-I first knew of Caroline Hagood as a journalist and blogger, who came up with some rather interesting angles on metrosexuality.
+I first knew of Caroline Hagood as a journalist and blogger, who came up with some rather intersting angles on metrosexuality.
 I enjoyed her non-fiction prose, and especially her blog, aptly entitled (but sadly no longer with us) ‘Culture Sandwich’.
 I featured her work on my blog and admired from afar her seemingly effortless mixing of styles, genres and forms (she is also an enthusiastic photographer).

 But whatever she was creating, a poetic stream always ran through her work.
 Individual examples of her poetry have been published in various places, but I am delighted that she has now brought out a whole collection of poems.
 Lunatic Speaks is a very confident, and vibrant debut, from what is obviously a talented poet.

 The book begins with a kind of poem ‘foreword’ .
 ‘Rewriting Red’ is an incantation, a poet’s manifesto, that lays down Hagood’s ‘Lunatic’ gauntlet.

 ‘Red is that place beneath my skin that knows

 What I really am, the anger I stuffed in a shoebox

 Under my bed’

 As all poets – and some wannabe poets like me – know, it is madness to reveal the inner workings of your mind and heart to strangers.
 But we do it anyway.
 ‘Rewriting Red’ also reminds us of the crazy way poets treat language, as it runs through a list of things and words that have nothing in common but their colour, and the images they conjur up in our minds.
 The stop sign, bar room fights, ‘the rouged faces of alpha mandrills’, Chinese wedding dresses, raw hamburger meat, overcooked lobsters.